Champions League News: Jordan Henderson setback hits Liverpool in Munich | Goal.com

 However, Sadio Mane put Liverpool 1-0 ahead on the night - as well as on aggregate - with a superb 26th-minute finish.

-That goal puts the Reds on course to make the quarter-finals of the Champions League, with Bayern now obliged to score two unanswered strikes to keep their campaign alive.

-The Germans did cut the deficit shortly before half-time thanks to Joel Matip's own goal, which will ensure a nervy second half for the visitors.
+"We have to see.
+It looks serious enough, and when you have to change in the middle of the park it’s not ideal.

+"That's always a bad sign for a game, when you have to change early.
+We trained with him there in that position - we wanted to, not to rest Fabinho, but we wanted to bring in fresh legs and Hendo had fresh legs but unfortunately that didn't help with the ankle."

-Klopp's men will hope to go one better than last year's campaign, where they battled through to the final before going down to Real Madrid.
+Klopp's men will now hope to go one better than last year's Champions League campaign, where they battled through to the final before going down to Real Madrid.

+Liverpool are also in the thick of the Premier League title race, trailing first-place Man City by just a point.